 Birregurra Summer Markets

 Browse the many stalls at the markets held on the second Sunday of the month between November and April in the Birregurra park between 9am-2pm.
 Pick up supplies of local produce [including wine, cider, nuts, cakes, slices etc] as well as handcrafts, books and plants.
 Music in the Rotunda from 10.30am to 1.30pm.
 Includes a community BBQ.
 All proceeds to the Birregurra Community.
 Stallholders welcome.
-2018-2019 dates-Sunday 11 November
+2020-2021 datesDates to be advised

 Weekend Festival & Art Show

 Be sure to visit during this popular two-day community event.
 Activities launch on Friday night with the opening of the Birregurra Festival and Art Show and continue through until Sunday afternoon.
 Main Street transforms into a busy marketplace selling local produce, gourmet food and wine and the main stage features a lineup of top entertainment.
-Held every second full weekend in October [in 2018, this will be 12-14 October].
+Held every second full weekend in October [in 2020, the Festival has been cancelled due to COVID-19 uncertainties].
 Website

 Birregurra Heritage Trail